eko/GoogleTranslateBundle/README.md

  * Detect language used for a string
  * Translate a string from a source language to a target one
  * Translate a string into a target language by using language auto-detection (consume 1 more API call)
+ * Retrieve all languages available on API and obtain language names in a given language

 Installation
 ------------